 The first step in a bathroom remodel is demolition work.
 There is nothing more appealing than ripping an existing bathroom to shreds.
 But really, who out there doesn't love demo day where you can use a pry bar to destroy stuff?
 If you ever need a little therapeutic exercise, I highly recommend it.

 Luckily, the upstairs small bathroom in our farmhouse style home was due for an overhaul with all of its dated fixtures.
 This DIY bath remodel took about 6 weeks to complete from demo to finish.

 What You Need for a DIY Demolition Project

 - Razor blade or utility knife - to run along the silicone lines

 - Crowbar - or anything flat you can get under the tile

 - Bucket to catch water and for clean up

 - Towel to clean up water

-- Mr. Muscles – my husband makes the process go much faster!
+- Mr. Muscles for some heavy lifting - my husband makes the process go much faster!

 How to Demo a Bathroom